-Ask just about anyone in the Windy City and they’ll be able to tell you exactly where the Peninsula is.
-Nestled in one whole block, literally held up by Tiffany’s and Ralph Lauren, this luxury hotel stands proud on the Magnificent Mile.
-Greeted by the signature white-uniformed bell-staff, we were whisked upstairs for check-in into our recently refurbished Executive Suite.
+Greeted by the signature white-uniformed bell-staff, we were whisked upstairs for check-in into our recently refurbished Executive Suite at The Peninsula Chicago.
 We loved our room – bright, modern airy and large for a city property, with understated oriental influences – limited to just some lucky bamboo and lacquerware.
 The less subtle (but gorgeous) touch was the enormous, contemporary Michael Grickman embroidery of Chicago’s designated city flower, the chrysanthemum, complete with resident bee.